top of page

 A young boy lying on a bed kissing a puppy

-How the Time Change Affects Your Kids' Behavior
+How the Time Change Affects Your Kids' Mood and Behavior

-The time change can also lead to changes in your kids' behavior.
+The time change can also lead to changes in your kids' behavior and moods.
 Disruptions to their sleep patterns and daily routines might cause mood swings, irritability, and trouble concentrating.
 When they don’t get enough sleep, it can affect their ability to think clearly and manage their emotions, making it harder for them to focus and stay engaged in daily activities.

 When kids experience sleep disturbances from the time change, they might become more restless, impulsive, or even aggressive.
 They could have trouble managing their emotions and might be more likely to throw tantrums or have meltdowns.
 These changes can be tough for both your kids and you to handle.